 - deep vein thrombosis, a blood clot in a vein in your body

 - pulmonary embolism, a blood clot in your lungs

 Now, let’s get into the symptoms of high T levels in people with vulvas:

 4. Sexual health

-You may notice changes in your sexual health like a reduced sex drive, vaginal dryness, or difficulty getting pregnant.
+Because testosterone can influence sexuality, you may notice changes in your sexual health if you have high testosterone levels, including a reduced sex drive, vaginal dryness, or difficulty getting pregnant.

-People with vulvas may also notice changes to their mood like irritability, anxiety, or depression.
+People with vulvas may also notice changes in their mood.
+These can include:

 Other signs can include:

 - larger clitoris than is typical for you

 - voice getting deeper than usual